professor/balancing-power-imbalances-workshop/README.md

 ## Reading the stories

-< Hand the stories to the first person. >
+< Hand the stories to each person.
+Select one person to start reading. >

 ## Groups of 4 Debrief